twindle-co/twindle/CONTRIBUTING.md

 ## Contributing in firstpr folder

-- Make sure to use lowercase letters while naming your files.
+- Make sure to use lowercase letters and avoid using of numbers while naming your files.

 - No harsh language allowed.
 - Do not hesitate to ask questions.